-- c.
-There is no reasonable Therapeutic alternative to the Use of the Prohibited Substance or Prohibited Method. - d.
-The necessity for the Use of the Prohibited Substance or Prohibited Method is not a consequence, wholly or in part, of the prior Use (without a TUE) of a substance or method which was prohibited at the time of such Use. - 11.4 All FIAS Athletes with a documented medical condition requiring the use of a Prohibited Substance or a Prohibited Method must first obtain a Therapeutic Use Exemption (TUE) granted by the FIAS Medical and Anti-Doping Commission, Such TUE is needed for participation at any FIAS competition mentioned in FIAS calendar published at FIAS website. - 11.5 An Athlete may only be granted retroactive approval for his/her Therapeutic Use of a Prohibited Substance if: - a.
-Emergency treatment or treatment of an acute medical condition was necessary; or - b. due to other exceptional circumstance, there was insufficient time or opportunity for the Athlete to submit, or for the FIAS Therapeutic Use Committee to consider, an application for the TUE prior to Sample collection; or - c.
-The applicable rules required the Athlete or permitted the Athlete to apply for a retroactive TUE; or - d.
-It is agreed by WADA and by the Anti-Doping Organisation to whom the application for a retroactive TUE is or would be made, that fairness requires the grant of a retroactive TUE.
+- 11.3 In accordance with Article 4.2 of the International Standard for Therapeutic Use Exemptions, an Athlete may be granted a TUE if (and only if) he/she can show, by a balance of probability, that each of the following conditions is met: - a.
+The Prohibited Substance or Prohibited Method in question is needed to treat a diagnosed medical condition supported by relevant clinical evidence; - b.
+The Therapeutic Use of the Prohibited Substance or Prohibited Method will not, on the balance of probabilities, produce any additional enhancement of performance beyond what might be anticipated by a return to the Athlete's normal state of health following the treatment of the medical condition; - c.
+The Prohibited Substance or Prohibited Method is an indicated treatment for the medical condition, and there is no reasonable permitted Therapeutic alternative; - d.
+The necessity for the Use of the Prohibited Substance or Prohibited Method is not a consequence, wholly or in part, of the prior Use (without a TUE) of a substance or method which was prohibited at the time of such Use; - 11.4 All FIAS Athletes with a documented medical condition requiring the use of a Prohibited Substance or a Prohibited Method must first obtain a Therapeutic Use Exemption (TUE) granted by the FIAS Medical and Anti-Doping Commission, Such TUE is needed for participation at any FIAS competition mentioned in FIAS calendar published at FIAS website. - 11.5 An Athlete may only be granted retroactive approval for his/her Therapeutic Use of a Prohibited Substance if: - a.
+Emergency or urgent treatment of a medical condition was necessary; - b.
+There was insufficient time, opportunity or other exceptional circumstances that prevented the Athlete from submitting (or the TUEC to consider) an application for the TUE prior to Sample collection; - c.
+Due to national level prioritization of certain sports, the Athlete's National Anti-Doping Organization did not permit or require the Athlete to apply for a prospective TUE; - d.
+If an Anti-Doping Organization chooses to collect a Sample from an Athlete who is not an International-Level Athlete or National-Level Athlete, and that Athlete is Using a Prohibited Substance or Prohibited Method for Therapeutic reasons, the Anti-Doping Organization must permit the Athlete to apply for a retroactive TUE; or - e.
+The Athlete Used Out-of-Competition, for Therapeutic reasons, a Prohibited Substance that is only prohibited In-Competition. - 11.6 The FIAS will make the current WADA International Standard for Therapeutic Use Exemptions available to each National Federation.

-If WADA and/or the Anti-Doping Organisation do not agree to the application of Article 4.3(d), that may not be challenged either as a defence to proceedings for an Anti-Doping rule violation, or by way of appeal, or otherwise.

-The FIAS Medical and Anti-Doping Commission have to consider a request for TUE by applying the current International Standard for Therapeutic Use Exemptions (including revisions that are continuously published by WADA).
-The International Standard for Therapeutic Use Exemptions and all revisions shall go into effect for the FIAS three months after their publication by WADA.
-The FIAS will make the current WADA International Standard for Therapeutic Use Exemptions available to each National Federation.
 Each National Federation must ensure that the current International Standard for Therapeutic Use Exemptions is available to its members and is applied on all non-FIAS Athletes within their jurisdiction.
-All TUEs granted by FIAS are reported in ADAMS, to the respective Athlete's National Federation and to WADA within 15 business days of the decision of the FIAS Medical and Anti-Doping Commission.
+All TUEs granted by FIAS are reported in ADAMS, to the respective Athlete's National Federation and to WADA within 15 business days of the decision of the FIAS Medical and Anti-Doping Commission. - 11.7 The presence of a Prohibited Substance or its Metabolites or Markers, Use or Attempted Use of a Prohibited Substance or a Prohibited Method, Possession of Prohibited Substances and Methods or Administration of a Prohibited Substance or Prohibited Method consistent with the provisions of an applicable Therapeutic Use Exemption and issued pursuant to the International Standard for Therapeutic Use Exemptions shall not be considered an Anti-Doping Rule Violation.